 You heard right.
 A typical sitting room or bedroom will be 6 to 8 tatami mats.
 Each mat is 3 by 6 feet.
 So a typical 6 tatami room will measure 108 square feet.
 (Click here for a conversion chart on tatami to square meters and feet.)

 Once you put a television and bed in a typical 1K room, there’s only walking space left.
 If you will be working for a chain school, like Geos, ECC or Aeon, you’ll more than likely have a 1K or 1DK.
 Click here for a glossary of terms for a Japanese apartment.
+The picture to your left is NOT a 1k it is a 1DK.

 2. "What can I expect from a furnished apartment?”